Receive Free Professional Whitening (Value $125) when you get a standard new patient checkup (exam and x-rays)*.

 Step 3: Cleaning

-Only now will the hygienist start with the cleaning of your teeth.
-This involves the removal of accumulated plaque and calculus from your teeth with a process known as scaling and root planing.
+Only now will the hygienist start with your teeth cleaning.
+This involves the removal of accumulated plaque and calculus from your teeth with a process known as scaling and root planning.
 If your teeth are stained, they will be polished.
 The hygienist might also recommend fluoride treatment to combat decay and decrease sensitivity.

 Step 4: Treatment Plan